MochaLanguage/Meta/docs.md

 Division: `div` to divide an integer by a value.
 Modulus: `mod` to get the remainder of an integer division.
 Power: `pow` to raise an integer to the power of a value.
 Random: `rng` to set an integer to a random value within a specified range.
+(Please only do positive integers because in some interpreters it breaks and I don't wanna fix it)

 #### Example
 ```